 - You can omit the onions if desired, but still cook the soy curls for about 5 minutes to help the flavors blend.

 - If the soy curls are still slightly hard after soaking, add a small amount of hot water until they are re-hydrated completely.

 - If there is still some broth at the bottom of the bowl, add it to the frying pan with the soy curls.

-Pin the vegan pulled pork recipe for later:
+Don’t forget to pin the vegan pulled pork recipe for later!

 Want another protein packed sandwich made with soy curls?

 This vegan buffalo chicken sandwich is fill and satisfying!